systemaniacal/local/README.md

 yarn install

-yarn run start (for development with live reload)
+yarn start (for development with live reload)

-yarn run build (production)
+yarn build (production)

 ## Use NeoLink with your dApp